Study: Mutations in BRCA1 or BRCA2 may increase risk for endometrial cancer

 Screening

 - There are no proven benefits to routine ovarian cancer screening using transvaginal and a blood test.
-However, some doctors still recommend this screening, starting at ages 30-35.
+These tests are not currently recommended.

-- Women should be aware of the symptoms of gynecologic cancer and report abnormalities to their doctors.
+- Women should be aware of the symptoms of gynecologic cancer and report abnormalities to their doctors, particularly if they persist for several weeks and are a change from normal.
+These symptoms can include:

 - How can I reduce my risk of endometrial cancer?